How to Avoid the Pitfalls of International Holidays on your Projects

 - Avoid conflicts and misunderstandings.
 From a human relations standpoint, it is important to respect others’ differences.
 Effectively working with others requires mutual understanding.
 And, it is crucial for good project management.
 It helps foster a friendlier and productive working atmosphere.
 If your team members feel that they are being respected and understood, they will be more willing to work with you and get the project completed satisfactorily.

 With it being so easy to sync everyone’s holidays and schedules together in one easily accessible online location, there is no reason not to get started and be organized.
-Improve your project management and make 2013 the year to proactively harmonize your calendars!
+Improve your project management and make this the year to proactively harmonize your calendars!